sixstepsaway/Sims-4-CC-Sorter/README.md

 - Lazy Duchess' CC Merger https://github.com/LazyDuchess/CC-Merger
 - This DBPF Editor https://github.com/noah-severyn/csDBPF
 - Delphy's Download Organizer's Source Code which made everything suddenly make sense.
 I'm mostly using this DBPF reader so far and retyping it myself to learn from and adjust.

+Thank you also to:

+- Wanda for her unending support and help constantly.
+- Tali for bundling into my hip and helping me debug my code.